xiaomeng-ma/AES-Project/Readme.md

 ASAP-AES folder contains all the data from ASAP corpus.
 More information: https://www.kaggle.com/c/asap-aes/data

-Literature contains two state-of-art paper on AES.
+Literature contains state-of-art papers on AES.
+Ke and Ng (2019) is a review paper on AES.
 Liu et al(2019) was trained on ASAP-AES dataset.
 Nadeem et al (2019) was trained on both.
+Taghipour and Ng (2016) was trained on ASAP-ASE dataset.
+Dong et al (2017) was trained on ASAP-ASE dataset.
+Wang et al (2018) was trained on ASAP-ASE dataset.
+Cummins et al (2016) was trained on ASAP-ASE dataset.